quicwg/base-drafts/draft-ietf-quic-recovery.md

 packet number and crypto context and store the per-packet fields ({{sent-packets-fields}}) for loss recovery and congestion control.

-After a packet is declared lost, it SHOULD be tracked for an amount of time comparable to the maximum expected packet reordering, such as 1 RTT.
+After a packet is declared lost, it could be tracked for an amount of time comparable to the maximum expected packet reordering, such as 1 RTT.
 This allows for detection of spurious retransmissions.